pranav/metrics3/README.md

 We can track lab machine usage by using a script that will increment or decrement a counter upon login and logout.

+## Notes

+Graphite is provided by
+puppet module install garether/graphite

+Statsd needs to be installed through NPM which will need puppetlabs/nodejs for a provider

+puppet module install puppetlabs/nodejs

+# Finish this later